 The penalties for Assault Occasioning Actual Bodily Harm are more serious than that of common assault.
 This charging is applicable where actual bodily injury and severe physical violence has occurred.
 This could include punching, kicking, or striking of the victim.

-Assault law enforcement in
+Assault law enforcement in execution of duty

 Police officers are to carry out and exercise the law in a fair and reasonable manner.
 However, there are cases where excessive force has been used.
 In the event of excessive force, you may have no choice but to resist or fight back.
 This may lead to the shock of being charged with “assaulting a police officer”.
 However, this can be defended in court, for example self-defense or duress can be argued on your behalf by your assault lawyers team.